shoelace-style/shoelace/docs/components/form.md

 ## Form Control Validation

-Client-side validation can be enabled through the browser's [constraint validations API](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5/Constraint_validation) for many form controls.
+Client-side validation can be enabled through the browser's [Constraint Validation API](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5/Constraint_validation) for many form controls.
 You can enable it using props such as `required`, `pattern`, `minlength`, and `maxlength`.
 As the user interacts with the form control, the `invalid` attribute will reflect its validity based on its current value and the constraints that have been defined.

 When a form control is invalid, the containing form will not be submitted.
 Instead, the browser will show the user a relevant error message.
 If you don't want to use client-side validation, you can suppress this behavior by adding `novalidate` to the `<sl-form>` element.